Medieval Battles > Wars of the Roses

 Smurthwaite, D (1993).
 The Complete Guide to the Battlefields of Britain.
 Michael Joseph, London.

 King Richard’s Well.
 A monument built to commemorate Richard III at a natural spring where the King is alleged to have rested during the battle with his horse drinking from the well’s water.
-Given we now know the location of the battle was to the south-west, this is now highly improbable.
+Given the actual location of the battle was to the south-west, this is highly improbable.

 View towards Bosworth.
 Originally known as the Battle of Redemore, it later became known by the name of the small village near Albion Hill.
 In actual fact the conflict occurred a mile to the south-west of Albion Hill near Stoke Golding.